hanamant1828-max/StudentPerformanceAnalys/replit.md

 # Overview

-This is a Student Performance Prediction System that uses machine learning to predict academic performance based on various student factors.
-The application provides both single student prediction and batch processing capabilities through Excel file uploads.
+This is a Student Performance Prediction System with user authentication that uses machine learning to predict academic performance based on various student factors.
+The application provides user registration/login, single student prediction and batch processing capabilities through Excel file uploads.
 It classifies students into performance categories (Poor, Average, Good, Excellent) and provides personalized improvement suggestions with interactive data visualizations.
+All predictions are saved to user history with SQLite database.

 # User Preferences